3

 3–5The circulation of a vector field

 We wish now to look at the curl in somewhat the same way we looked at the divergence.
 We obtained Gauss’ theorem by considering the integral over a surface, although it was not obvious at the beginning that we were going to be dealing with the divergence.
 How did we know that we were supposed to integrate over a surface in order to get the divergence?
 It was not at all clear that this would be the result.
 And so with an apparent equal lack of justification, we shall calculate something else about a vector and show that it is related to the curl.
 This time we calculate what is called the circulation of a vector field.
-If $\FLPC$ is any vector field, we take its component along a curved line and take the integral of this component all the way around a complete loop.
+If C is any vector field, we take its component along a curved line and take the integral of this component all the way around a complete loop.
 The integral is called the circulation of the vector field around the loop.
-We have already considered a line integral of $\FLPgrad{\psi}$ earlier in this chapter.
-Now we do the same kind of thing for any vector field $\FLPC$.
+We have already considered a line integral of ∇ψ earlier in this chapter.
+Now we do the same kind of thing for any vector field C.

-Following the same kind of argument we used before, you can see that the sum of the two circulations will give just the line integral around the original curve $\Gamma$.
-The parts due to $\Gamma_{ab}$ cancel.
+Following the same kind of argument we used before, you can see that the sum of the two circulations will give just the line integral around the original curve Γ. The parts due to Γab cancel.
 The circulation around the one part plus the circulation around the second part equals the circulation about the outer line.
 We can continue the process of cutting the original loop into any number of smaller loops.
 When we add the circulations of the smaller loops, there is always a cancellation of the parts on their adjacent portions, so that the sum is equivalent to the circulation around the original single loop.

 Now let us suppose that the original loop is the boundary of some surface.
 There are, of course, an infinite number of surfaces which all have the original loop as the boundary.
 Our results will not, however, depend on which surface we choose.
 First, we break our original loop into a number of small loops that all lie on the surface we have chosen, as in Fig. 3–9.
 No matter what the shape of the surface, if we choose our small loops small enough, we can assume that each of the small loops will enclose an area which is essentially flat.
 Also, we can choose our small loops so that each is very nearly a square.
-Now we can calculate the circulation around the big loop $\Gamma$ by finding the circulations around all of the little squares and then taking their sum.
+Now we can calculate the circulation around the big loop Γ by finding the circulations around all of the little squares and then taking their sum.

 3–6The circulation around a square; Stokes’ theorem

 How shall we find the circulation for each little square?
 One question is, how is the square oriented in space?
 We could easily make the calculation if it had a special orientation.
 For example, if it were in one of the coordinate planes.
-Since we have not assumed anything as yet about the orientation of the coordinate axes, we can just as well choose the axes so that the one little square we are concentrating on at the moment lies in the $xy$-plane, as in Fig. 3–10.
+Since we have not assumed anything as yet about the orientation of the coordinate axes, we can just as well choose the axes so that the one little square we are concentrating on at the moment lies in the xy-plane, as in Fig. 3–10.
 If our result is expressed in vector notation, we can say that it will be the same no matter what the particular orientation of the plane.

-We want now to find the circulation of the field $\FLPC$ around our little square.
-It will be easy to do the line integral if we make the square small enough that the vector $\FLPC$ doesn’t change much along any one side of the square.
+We want now to find the circulation of the field C around our little square.
+It will be easy to do the line integral if we make the square small enough that the vector C doesn’t change much along any one side of the square.
 (The assumption is better the smaller the square, so we are really talking about infinitesimal squares.)
-Starting at the point $(x,y)$—the lower left corner of the figure—we go around in the direction indicated by the arrows.
-Along the first side—marked $(1)$—the tangential component is $C_x(1)$ and the distance is $\Delta x$.
-The first part of the integral is $C_x(1)\,\Delta x$.
-Along the second leg, we get $C_y(2)\,\Delta y$.
-Along the third, we get $-C_x(3)\,\Delta x$, and along the fourth, $-C_y(4)\,\Delta y$.
+Starting at the point (x,y)—the lower left corner of the figure—we go around in the direction indicated by the arrows.
+Along the first side—marked (1)—the tangential component is Cx(1) and the distance is Δx.
+The first part of the integral is Cx(1)Δx.
+Along the second leg, we get Cy(2)Δy.
+Along the third, we get −Cx(3)Δx, and along the fourth, −Cy(4)Δy.
 The minus signs are required because we want the tangential component in the direction of travel.
-The whole line integral is then \begin{equation} \label{Eq:II:3:31} \oint\FLPC\cdot d\FLPs=C_x(1)\,\Delta x+C_y(2)\,\Delta y-C_x(3)\,\Delta x-C_y(4)\,\Delta y. \end{equation} \begin{alignat}{3} \oint\FLPC\cdot d\FLPs=\;&C_x(1)\,\Delta x&+&\,C_y(2)\,\Delta y\notag\\ \label{Eq:II:3:31} -&C_x(3)\,\Delta x&-&\,C_y(4)\,\Delta y. \end{alignat}
+The whole line integral is then ∮C⋅ds=Cx(1)Δx+Cy(2)Δy−Cx(3)Δx−Cy(4)Δy.

 Now let’s look at the first and third pieces.
-Together they are \begin{equation} \label{Eq:II:3:32} [C_x(1)-C_x(3)]\,\Delta x. \end{equation} You might think that to our approximation the difference is zero.
+Together they are [Cx(1)−Cx(3)]Δx.
+You might think that to our approximation the difference is zero.
 That is true to the first approximation.
-We can be more accurate, however, and take into account the rate of change of $C_x$.
-If we do, we may write \begin{equation} \label{Eq:II:3:33} C_x(3)=C_x(1)+\ddp{C_x}{y}\,\Delta y. \end{equation} If we included the next approximation, it would involve terms in $(\Delta y)^2$, but since we will ultimately think of the limit as $\Delta y\to0$, such terms can be neglected.
-Putting (3.33) together with (3.32), we find that \begin{equation} \label{Eq:II:3:34} [C_x(1)-C_x(3)]\,\Delta x=-\ddp{C_x}{y}\,\Delta x\,\Delta y. \end{equation} The derivative can, to our approximation, be evaluated at $(x,y)$.
+We can be more accurate, however, and take into account the rate of change of Cx.
+If we do, we may write Cx(3)=Cx(1)+∂Cx∂yΔy.
+If we included the next approximation, it would involve terms in (Δy)2, but since we will ultimately think of the limit as Δy→0, such terms can be neglected.
+Putting (3.33) together with (3.32), we find that [Cx(1)−Cx(3)]Δx=−∂Cx∂yΔxΔy.
+The derivative can, to our approximation, be evaluated at (x,y).

-Similarly, for the other two terms in the circulation, we may write \begin{equation} \label{Eq:II:3:35} C_y(2)\,\Delta y-C_y(4)\,\Delta y=\ddp{C_y}{x}\,\Delta x\,\Delta y. \end{equation} The circulation around our square is then \begin{equation} \label{Eq:II:3:36} \biggl(\ddp{C_y}{x}-\ddp{C_x}{y}\biggr)\Delta x\,\Delta y, \end{equation} which is interesting, because the two terms in the parentheses are just the $z$-component of the curl.
-Also, we note that $\Delta x\,\Delta y$ is the area of our square.
-So we can write our circulation (3.36) as \begin{equation*} (\FLPcurl{\FLPC})_z\,\Delta a. \end{equation*} But the $z$-component really means the component normal to the surface element.
-We can, therefore, write the circulation around a differential square in an invariant vector form: \begin{equation} \label{Eq:II:3:37} \oint\FLPC\cdot d\FLPs=(\FLPcurl{\FLPC})_n\,\Delta a=(\FLPcurl{\FLPC})\cdot\FLPn\,\Delta a. \end{equation}
+Similarly, for the other two terms in the circulation, we may write Cy(2)Δy−Cy(4)Δy=∂Cy∂xΔxΔy.
+The circulation around our square is then (∂Cy∂x−∂Cx∂y)ΔxΔy, which is interesting, because the two terms in the parentheses are just the z-component of the curl.
+Also, we note that ΔxΔy is the area of our square.
+So we can write our circulation (3.36) as (∇×C)zΔa.
+But the z-component really means the component normal to the surface element.
+We can, therefore, write the circulation around a differential square in an invariant vector form: ∮C⋅ds=(∇×C)nΔa=(∇×C)⋅nΔa.

 the curl of the vector field.
 We fill in the loop with any convenient

-surface $S$, as in Fig. 3–11, and add the circulations
+surface S, as in Fig. 3–11, and add the circulations

 around a set of infinitesimal squares in this surface.
 The sum can be